nlopez59/MortgageWorkspace/readme.md

 This section outlines what and how the resources of a new application are defined in CICS using MortApp as an example.

 #### CICS Transactions
-All CICS applications have a least one transaction which is used as a starting point:
+All CICS applications have a least one transaction that is used as a starting point:
   - EPSP is the MortApp **Transaction ID** (tranid).
   - When EPSP its entered on a CICS terminal, CICS starts the main program EPSCMORT.
   - EPSCMORT calls EPSMORT to send a Map to the user screen.
-  - The user enters data in the screen which is sent back to the main program.
+  - The user enters data in the screen that is sent back to the main program.
   - This can be repeated until the user enters PF3 to terminate the transaction.
 <img src="images/pgmflow.png" width="700">

 #### CICS Resource Definitions
 Transactions and all other CICS application resources are configured using the IBM batch utility [DFHCSDUP](https://www.ibm.com/docs/en/cics-ts/6.1?topic=resources-defining-dfhcsdup).
 The example JCL below shows the resource definitions needed for the MortApp:
   - GROUP(EPSMTM) is used to define all related application resources.
-CICS commands and global properties can be performed at the group level like the 'DELETE GROUP' command which removes all resources for the group.
+CICS commands and global properties can be performed at the group level like the 'DELETE GROUP' command that removes all resources for the group.
   - [DB2CONN](https://www.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - is the DB2 subsystem and DB2 plan used to connect any DB2 program in the group to the DB2 subsystem name DBD1.
   - [DB2ENTRY](https://www.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - provides the default DB2 properties for all transactions in the group.
   - MAPSET  - defines EPSMORT as the physical BMS load module.